tracybrtn/social-network-API/README.md

   - THEN I am able to successfully create, update, and delete users and thoughts in my database
 - WHEN I test API POST and DELETE routes in Insomnia
   - THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list

+## Installation

+User should clone this repository from Github.
+From your terminal run commands `npm i` and `npm run start` to start the server.

+## Usage

+[This walkthrough video will walk the user through all the API routes](https://watch.screencastify.com/v/JxRbDxbuuVFfvVQWcF7Z).
+The video also demonstrates how to [install the app.](#installation)

+## License

+This application is licensed under MIT.

+## Contributing

+If you would like to contribute to this project reach out to me.
+You can find my contact information in the [Questions](#questions) section.

+## Tests

+Not applicable at the moment

+## Questions

+If you have any questions about this project, contact me at tracynburton@gmail.com.
+Don't forget to check out my other projects!
+Visit [my github](https://github.com/tracybrtn).